ossd-s25/project-evaluation/autogen_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+The project is decently friendly and has enough documentation of good for beginner labeled issues to work on.

 __Do the maintainers respond helpfully to questions in issues?__
+The maintainers generally respond helpfully, but not every issue has a response.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+People are friendly in the issues and the discord.

 __Do pull requests get reviewed?__
+Pull requests are reviewed quickly and have automatic checks.

 __Do maintainers thank people for their contributions?__
+Maintainers generally thank people for their contributions, but this depends on the maintainer.

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+There are no apparent special skills beyond knowledge on programming that are needed. knowledge on machine learning and AI may be helpful as it relates to the project.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+No, the requirements for hardware/software are relatively basic.
+Being able to use git and run a developement environment is enough.